CER-REC/conditions/src/components/ConditionDetails/README.md

 ### Details

 - Should be collapsable by clicking on a toggle button in the Header
-- Should allow the Details panel to be expanded/collapsed, with the entire ConditionDetails component sliding left to make room for it
+- Should allow the Details panel to be expanded/collapsed
+- TO DO: The component should animate the panel and slide left to make room for it

 ## Interaction Requirements